Chapter 8: Missions

 A chorus of “hallos” followed as others surrounded her.

 “You’re back.
 We’ve been praying for your safe return.”
-Sheila squeezed her tighter.
+Teress squeezed her tighter.

 Rebekah gazed at the group surrounding her and announced, “The king has proclaimed the debt collections unlawful.
 You can go home!”